openfaas/docs/docs/reference/profiles.md

 For example, a mixture of taints and affinity can put less critical functions on [preemptable vms](https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms) that are cheaper while keeping critical functions on standard nodes with higher availability guarantees.

-In this example, we create a Profile using taints and affinity to place functions on the node with a GPU.
-We will also ensure that _only_ functions that require the GPU are scheduled on these nodes.
-This ensures that the functions that need to use the GPU are not blocked by other standard functions taking resources on these special nodes.
+In this example, we create a Profile using taints and affinity to place functions on the node with NVME storage.
+We will also ensure that _only_ functions that require NVME are scheduled on these nodes.
+This ensures that the functions that need to faster storage are not blocked by other standard functions taking resources on these special nodes.

 1. Install the latest `faas-netes` release and the CRD.
 The is most easily done with [`arkade`](https://github.com/alexellis/arkade)